This article summarizes some key Alaska Landlord-Tenant Laws applicable to residential rental units.

 - Landlord Allowed to Recover Court and Attorney Fees: Attorney fees are allowed to the prevailing party in any proceeding arising out of either the rental agreement or the state’s Uniform Residential Landlord and Tenant Act. (§§ 34.03.350)

-- Landlord Must Make a Reasonable Attempt to Mitigate Damages to Lessee, including an Attempt to Rerent: Yes, the aggrieved party has a duty to mitigate damages.
-Also, if the tenant abandons the dwelling, the landlord shall make reasonable efforts to rent it at a fair rental value. (§§ 34.03.320 and §§ 34.03.230(c))
+- Landlord Must Make a Reasonable Attempt to Mitigate Damages to Lessee, including an Attempt to Rerent: Yes.
+The aggrieved party has a duty to mitigate damages.
+If the tenant abandons the dwelling, the landlord shall make reasonable efforts to rent the rental unit at a fair rental value. (§§ 34.03.320 and §§ 34.03.230(c))

-- Abandonment/Early Termination Fee: No abandonment/early termination fee is defined in statute, however, if the rental agreement is terminated, the landlord may have a claim for possession and for rent and a separate claim for actual damages for breach of the rental agreement. (§§ 34.03.270)
+- Abandonment/Early Termination Fee: No abandonment/early termination fee is defined in statute.
+However, if the rental agreement is terminated, the landlord may have a claim for possession and for back rent and a separate claim for actual damages for breach of the rental agreement. (§§ 34.03.270)

 Notices and Entry: